shogowada/scala-json-rpc/README.md

 **⚠️ This project is not maintained anymore, and I'm looking for a kind person who can take it over from me.
 If you can inherit this project, please send a pull request to this README.md linking to your project so that we can direct people to the new home.**

+Alternatively, you could use [Automorph](https://automorph.org) which provides very similar functionality.

 master: [![Master Build Status](https://travis-ci.org/shogowada/scala-json-rpc.svg?branch=master)](https://travis-ci.org/shogowada/scala-json-rpc)

 Let your servers and clients communicate over function calls!